MagicDuck/grug-far.nvim/README.md

 visible in the results area due to UI considering it just a search.
 If you would like to see the actual replacement in the results area, add `--replace=` to the flags.

-### Replacing with lua interpreted result for each match
+### Replacing each match with the result of an interpreted script

 Some situations require the power of arbitrary code executed for each search to determine the proper replacements.
-In those cases, you can use the `Swap Replacement Interpreter` action to switch to the `lua` replacement interpreter.
+In those cases, you can use the `Swap Replacement Interpreter` action to switch to a desired replacement interpreter, such as `lua` or `vimscript`.
-This will allow you to write multi-line lua code, essentially the body of a lua function, in the `Replace:` input.
+For example with the `lua` interpreter, this will allow you to write multi-line lua code, essentially the body of a lua function, in the `Replace:` input.

 You can use `match` to refer to each match and need to `return` the value you want to be the replacement.
 In the case of the `astgrep` engine, you will also have access to the meta variables by accessing them through the `vars` table. ex: `$A` is referred to by `vars.A`, `$$$ARGS` is referred to by `vars.ARGS`.

+It is a similar situation for the `vimscript` interpreter.

 ### Syncing results lines back to originating files